31st (Huntingdonshire) Regiment of Foot: French revolutionary and Napoleonic wars

 The regiment took part in the capture of Martinique in March 1794, the capture of Guadeloupe in April 1794 and the capture of Saint Lucia in May 1796 but suffered heavy losses due to fever before returning to England in 1797.
 It was also involved in the Battle of Alkmaar in October 1799 during the Anglo-Russian invasion of Holland.
 The regiment was then posted to Menorca in 1801.
 A 2nd battalion was again formed in 1805 and the regiment next took part in the Alexandria expedition in 1807.
 The 1st Battalion was stationed on Sicily in 1813.
 In March 1814, the 1st Battalion embarked for Northern Italy.
 Alongside the 8th Line Battalion, King's German Legion it took part in the Siege of Genoa (1814).

+A second battalion was initiated October 1804 at the regimental HQ in Chester and embodied in July 1805.
+Posted to Winchester and then Guernsey, it moved to Ireland in May 1807.
+Recruits were drawn from the Manchester Militia and also from the Irish Militia.
+Later, the 1st and 2nd Garrison Battalions also provided men before the move to Ireland and Limerick where officers travelled across the country to recruit from many Militia – including Clare, Kilkenny, Sligo, South Cork, Louth, Kerry, Leitrim, City of Limerick, Londonderry – men were also regularly recruited from Dublin and Enniskillen – so that numbers were also almost doubled (a small group also joined, presumably as light infantry, from the North Devon militia).
+Prior to departing to the Peninsula in October 1808, women were required to leave; 92 went to Ireland and 20 went to England, possibly reflecting the make up of the battalion.

+Scheduled to go to A Coruña, the battalion disembarked with the 3rd battalion of the 27th (Inniskilling) Regiment of Foot at Lisbon to release some experienced troops.
+After a period of movement in Portugal, the battalion joined Arthur Wellesley's first, short-lived, push into Spain.
+As part of Major-General John Randoll Mackenzie's Division, the battalion was placed some miles in advance of Talavera to cover the movement of Gregorio García de la Cuesta's Spanish army back to defensive positions.
+The battalion sustained many casualties and had many soldiers captured in the Battle of Talavera in July 1809.
+Captain William Lodge was killed in action.
+In addition, Captain Coleman, Lieutenants George Beamish, Adderly Beamish and Girdlestone, and Ensigns Gamble and Soden and their medical officer Henry Edwards were all wounded and taken prisoner (Edwards subsequently dying).

-In October 1808 after spending the previous year recruiting in Ireland the 2nd Battalion sailed from Dublin and landed at A Coruña in Portugal, and took part in the Peninsular War, including the Battle of Talavera in July 1809, the Battle of Albuera in May 1811, the Battle of Vitoria in June 1813 and, having pursued the French Army into France, the Battle of Nivelle in November 1813 and the Battle of Orthez in February 1814.
+The battalion also took part in the Battle of Albuera in May 1811, and the Battle of Vitoria in June 1813 and, having pursued the French Army into France, the Battle of Nivelle in November 1813 and the Battle of Orthez in February 1814.
 The regiment was reduced to a single battalion regiment on 24 October 1814 when the second battalion was disbanded at Portsmouth.